ScryptoNoob/Glossary-of-Acronyms-Definitions/Privacy Glossary.md

 ## Electronic Meesage
 A message sent by any means of telecommunication, including a text, sound, voice or image message.

+## Fair Information Principles
+The ten guiding privacy principles of PIPEDA that form a significant portion of Canadian privacy law.

 ## Filing System (GDPR)
 Any structured set of personal data which are accessible according to specific criteria, whether centralised, decentralised or dispersed on a functional or geographical basis.